E. V. Timms: Biography

 Timms was born in Charters Towers, Queensland.
 His parents were William Henry Timms, a chemist from Worcester, England, and Bertha Bawden, from Victoria.
 After William Timms died in 1898, Bertha and Timms moved to Western Australia where she married a Presbyterian minister, Rev. Angus King.
 The family lived in Coolgardie and Fremantle (where Timms was taught at Fremantle Boys School by Thomas Blamey), before moving to Sydney.

 War service

 Timms studied electrical engineering before being commissioned in the 1st Battalion, Australian Imperial Force, on 27 August 1914.
 He was promoted to lieutenant on 15 March 1915 and took part in the landing on Gallipoli on 25 April.
 He was wounded and invalided home.

 Timms married Alma McRobert on 19 August 1916 and became a soldier settler.
 However, the experience was an unhappy one and Timms returned to the city.

 Writing success

 Timms began to publish stories, then novels, and eventually became one of the most popular writers in Australia.
 He was best known for his historical romances, although he also wrote radio scripts, adventure stories, biographies and screenplays.

-In 1935 Timms signed a contract to work with Charles Chauvel.
+The wrote the script for The Squatter's Daughter and in 1935 Timms signed a contract to work with Charles Chauvel.
+He worked on the scripts for Uncivilised and Forty Thousand Horsemen.
+He did not work on the script for Chauvel's Rats of Tobruk which has been called an error on the filmmaker's part.